kuehnste/mps.jl/README.md

 ## References

-There a vast amount of literature on MPS and more general tensor network methods available.
+There is a vast amount of literature on MPS and more general tensor network methods available.
 The following incomplete list of reviews and references therein might provide a useful starting point for learning more about MPS and more general tensor networks.

 * [F. Verstraete, V. Murg, J. Cirac, Adv.
 Phys.
 57, 143 (2008)](https://doi.org/10.1080/14789940801912366)
 * [U. Schollwöck, Ann.
 Phys.
 326, January 2011 Special Issue, 96 (2011)](https://doi.org/10.1016/j.aop.2010.09.012)